SEPARATION AND SETTLEMENT AGREEMENT

 The Company and Employee agree that the release set forth in this Paragraph 4 shall be and remain in effect in all respects as a complete general release as to the matters released.
-This release does not extend to: (i) any payments or benefits receivable, or obligations incurred or specified under this Agreement, (ii) any rights that Employee may have under any 401-k plan, or (iii) any rights of Employee to indemnification or advancement to the fullest extent permitted under the Company's by-laws or pursuant to applicable law or under any applicable directors' and officers' liability insurance policies maintained by the Company (including, without limitation, Employee's right to advancement under Exhibit B to the Employment Agreement, any Company policy, pursuant to any insurance arrangement, or any other agreement ).
+This release does not extend to: (i) any payments or benefits receivable, or obligations incurred or specified under this Agreement, (ii) any rights that Employee may have under any 401-k plan or (iii) any rights of Employee to indemnification or advancement to the fullest extent permitted under the Company’s by-laws or pursuant to applicable law or under any applicable directors’ and officers’ liability insurance policies maintained by the Company (including, without limitation, Employee’s right to advancement under any Company policy, pursuant to any insurance arrangement, or any other agreement).

 5. Company Release.
 In consideration for the obligations of the Employee set forth in this Agreement, the Company, on behalf of itself and its officers and directors hereby fully and forever release the Employee and his heirs, executors, agents, and assigns, of and from any claim, duty, obligation or cause of action relating to any matters of any kind that any of them may possess arising from any omissions, acts or facts that have occurred from the beginning of time up until and including the date of this Agreement.